zyb2ww/drm-tip/qf.rst

 resolved
 --------
 Little helper when a patch conflict was resolved.
-First refreshes the topmost patch, then fires up vim to edit the headers.
+First refreshes the topmost patch, then fires up $EDITOR to edit the headers.

 apply *patch-name*